cross-language-cpp/djinni-intellij-plugin/docs/developer-guide.md

 !!! info

-    This chapter is only interesting if you intend to make changes to the code of djinni generator
+    This chapter is only of interest if you want to make changes to the code of the intellij plugin!

 ## Development Basics